WickyPlays/DankaguLike_GLWickyPack/README.md

 + NoteEffect: adding cool note effects whether player successfully hit notes.
 + SubtitleLyric: lyrics that are visible on the screen in the middle of gameplay from just a subtitle file (.srt) in song folder.
 + Video: video that are visible on the gameplay background if there are .mp4 file somewhere in the chart.
++ SongTitle: allows viewing song title at bottom left of screen.

 ## How to use